EHDEN/CdmInspection/README.md

 5. Check if Achilles results are available in ATLAS.
 6. Check if CatalogueExport package can execute correctly.
 7. Extraction of CDM_Source table

+**Results Document Generation**
+Produces a word document in the EHDEN template that contains all the results.
+This template needs to be completed by the person performing the cdm inspection.
+The user can also provide a custom template file if required.

 Technology
 ==========